-Drawing for Feature Films
+Drawing for Feature Films DGMD345 - 2 credits

 Traditional life drawing exercises, plus landscapes and other types of drawing, are practiced with the feature film in mind.
 Reviews of feature films from Hollywood and around the world are incorporated.
 Open to all majors.